GlobedGD/globed2/README.md

 See the [server readme](./server/readme.md) for more information about the server and how you can host it.

-## Building

-Building is the same as building any other Geode mod, except for Android.
-If you want to build the mod for Android, see the [android build readme](./android-build.md) for instructions on how to do it.

 ## Credit

 **mat, alk, and the rest of the Geode team** - thank you for creating Geode and for helping me with the issues I had using it.
 None of this would've been possible without your awesome efforts, and I really appreciate the work you've put in <3